 All entities implementing EU-funded external actions have the contractual obligation to inform the relevant audiences of the Union's support for their work by displaying the EU emblem and a short funding statement as appropriate on all communication materials related to the actions concerned.
-To that end they must comply with the instructions given in the Communication and Visibility Requirements of 2018 (or any successor document).
+To that end they must comply with the instructions given in the 2022 guidance document Communicating and raising EU visibility: guidance for external actions (or any successor document).